 - Purchase orders,

 With the help of third-party agencies, you can integrate QuickBooks into your existing MS Access.
-This goes perfectly aligned for both desktop and online application.
+This goes perfectly aligned for both desktop and online applications.
 Integration can even be customized to ensure what you need.
 In case you have employed your own Microsoft Access developer you can go through the QuickBooks Link library for developers.
-This Microsoft Access developer library authorizes integration with your QuickBooks program with the easy step by step guide.
+This Microsoft Access developer library authorizes integration with your QuickBooks program with the easy step-by-step guide.

 How to Create a Table in Microsoft Access Database with QuickBooks – QuickBooks and Microsoft Access Integration

 In order to get your QuickBooks and Access Integration done, you would need to follow the steps below:

-- You desktop window will open up a default database named as Database1.
-The change can be renamed in case required to a preferable name.
+- The change can be renamed in case required to a preferable name.

 - Click on the create button to start working on the new document.